A WARM WELCOME

 1900

 The hotel lounge is renovated at a cost of £6,000.
-The Coffee Room, now the hotels foyer was a large communal area where guests could meet & discuss the issues of the time & flanked on either side by two drawing rooms - one for men & one for ladies, now the Reading & Writing Room
+The coffee room (now the hotel’s foyer) was a large communal area where guests could meet and discuss the issues of the time.
+It was flanked on either side by two drawing rooms — one for men and one for ladies, which later became our modern Reading and Writing Room.

 1910